Lukas Kesch

 High School

-I graduated from the Hans-GrĂ¼ninger-Gymnasium (German high school) with the highest GPA in my class of 4.0.
+I graduated from the Hans-GrĂ¼ninger-Gymnasium (German high school) with the highest GPA in my class of 4.0 (1.1 on the German scale).
 I selected my classes based on my deep interest in the STEM subjects: Computer Science, Mathmatics, Physics, and Chemistry.

 I received multiple awards and scholarships: Ferry-Porsche Preis, Physik-Preis, Deutschlandstipendium

 I spent my Junior year as an Exchange Student in the USA at the Jackboro High School.
-I had a great time and tried out practically all sports they offered: Football, Cross Country, Powerlifting, Track & Field, and Baseball
+I had a great time and participated in practically all sports they offered: Football, Cross Country, Powerlifting, Track & Field, and Baseball.

 Bundeswettbewerb Informatik

 Two years in a row I participated in the highest German Informatics Competition: The Bundeswettbewerb Informatik.
-I passed all rounds and was one of the 23 finalists from over 2000 participants.
+I passed all rounds and was one of the 23 finalists from over 2000 competitors.

-This victory qualified me to take part in the training for the german national team at the International Olympiad in Informatics.
-The training was intense and we practiced a lot of algorithmic problems and programming exercises.
+This victory qualified me to take part in the training for the german national team at the International Olympiad in Informatics (IOI).
+The training was intense and we solved a lot of algorithmic problems and learned a lot about data structures.
+I really enjoyed it!
+In the end I prioritized my studies and left the team.
+This is something I would have done differently if I could do it over again.
+I would have loved to compete in the IOI.

 My Engineering Skills